 PSY 4374 Judgment and Decision Making

 PSY 4343 Abnormal Psychology

 PSY 4334 Lifespan Development

 Core Courses required for Cognitive-Neuroscience Concentration Area (select 12 hours from list of courses below)

 Core Courses required for AI/Computational Modeling Concentration Area (select 12 hours from list of courses below)

 CGS 4312 Computational Modeling Methods for Language Understanding

 Students are encouraged to explore areas of concentration in Cognitive Science, Psychology, and Neuroscience as well as explore interests outside the field.
-Be aware that at least 51 hours of upper division credit hours are required for graduation.
+Be aware that at least 51 hours of upper-division courses are required for graduation.
 In addition, advanced CGS students in good academic standing may request permission from the Cognitive Science Program Head to take graduate Applied Cognition and Neuroscience coursework (ACN prefix) to fulfill some of the elective course requirements.